-- c.
+- a.
+Be trained and qualified with the proper level of Port vehicle driver training to access the Movement Areas or Seattle Ramp Tower Advisory Area, unless escorted by a properly trained and qualified driver/operator (14 CFR Part 139.303). - b.
+Have prior permission to maintain contact with and adhere to directions of Airport Traffic Control or Seattle Ramp Tower, as applicable, at all times prior to and when operating on the AMA. - c.
 Complete Port AMA level vehicle driver training annually for AMA and Ramp Tower Advisory driver access, and biannually (every two [2] years) for Non-Movement Area driver access. - 13.
 Utilize and Follow Drive Lanes to the maximum extent possible, where provided, unless specific authorization to the contrary is given by a Port employee. - 14.
 Low Visibility Travel Restrictions: Operators shall restrict any and all travel or vehicle/equipment movements during low visibility conditions to essential operations or movements only, or support thereof. - 15.
 Tow Limits: Operators shall not tow or tug more than six (6) baggage or cargo carts or four (4) carts in the bagwell or three (3) in International Arrivals Facility (IAF) & South Satellite bagwell by a single baggage tug or other motor vehicle at any one time.
 Additional restrictions may exist and operators shall not tow more carts than posted in any other area.
 These tows will not exceed fifteen (15) miles (24 km) per hour. - 16.
 Speed Limits: Operators shall not exceed posted or marked speed limits or 15 miles per hour when towing carts or equipment or 20 miles per hour when operating on the vehicle roadway system or non-movement area of the airport, and 5 miles per hour in the bagwells. - 17.
 Interfere with Operation of Aircraft/Emergency Vehicles: Operators shall not hinder, cut off, stop, slow or otherwise interfere with the operations of any aircraft or emergency vehicle on the airport. - 18.
 Yield Right-of-Way: Operators shall yield right-of-way to all aircraft (whether moving or parked), emergency response vehicles, and vehicles on the roadway.
 Unless otherwise posted or indicated, the vehicle to the right shall have the right of way at roadway intersections. - 19.
 Cutting off or Impeding Aircraft Operations: No operator shall cut off, cut in front of or negatively impact the movement, pushback or taxiing of an aircraft. - 20.
 Driving Privileges: Operation of any motor vehicle or equipment on the airfield is a privilege.
-Failure to abide by the rules and regulations can result in the loss of that privilege as outlined in the current citation procedures. - 21.
-Bicycles Operating on the Airfield: Bicycles operating on the airfield must be company-owned, must operate only within their leased areas, and must comply with all rules and regulations applicable to motor vehicles.
-Bicycles operating from dusk until dawn or with restricted visibility will be equipped with adequate lights and reflectors.
-Riders are required to wear reflective vests and helmets at all times.
+Failure to abide by the rules and regulations can result in the loss of that privilege as outlined in the current citation procedures.